• Skip to primary navigation

 Supplies for the glasses case on a wood table.

-How to Make a Glasses Case
+How to Make a DIY Sunglasses Case

 Hands tracing the sunglasses pattern onto a piece of suede.